Crookes tubes

 Source: Gasentladungsforschung im 19 Jahrhundert by Falk Müller.

-invented by William Crookes in 1875 stood at the base of his later developed railway tube.
+The radiometer invented by William Crookes in 1875 stood at the base of his later developed railway tube.
 The four vanes are spinning in a

 glass envelope with a pressure of 1 Torr, when exposed to light the vanes turn.
 Due to heating of the vanes which are black on one side there